nilearn/nilearn/nilearn/datasets/description/juelich.rst

 References
 ----------
-For the overall scientific concept and methodology of the Julich-Brain cytoarchitectonic atlas, please cite:
+For the overall scientific concept and methodology of the Julich-Brain cytoarchitectonic atlas, please cite :footcite:t:`Amunts2020`.

-Amunts, K., Mohlberg, H., Bludau, S., & Zilles, K. (2020).
-Julich-Brain: A 3D probabilistic atlas of the human brain's cytoarchitecture.
-Science, 369(6506), 988-992.
-DOI: 10.1126/science.abb4588

 License
 -------